Some More Crochet Easter Eggs

 • Fading ink pen (optional) – it helps to draw out where to put the flowers and leaves before you make the stitches.

-• For the small egg (approx 11cm tall) use the 4.5mm hook.
-For the large egg (approx 17cm tall) use the 7mm hook and two strands of the chunky held together.
+• For the small egg (approx 11cm tall) use a 4.5mm hook.
+For the large egg (approx 17cm tall), use a 7mm hook and two strands of the chunky held together.

 • Use two strands of the dk together for embroidering the large egg.

 This pattern below is also found on my original blog post HERE.
-And last year I recorded a video tutorial showing how to make and embroider the eggs, which is HERE over on my YouTube channel!
+And last year, I recorded a video tutorial showing how to make and embroider the eggs.

 Amigurumi Easter Egg